-The Draft Plan (dated August 2018) was presented to the public for comment at a second Board Workshop on August 22, 2018.
-The Draft Plan (as revised following the Board Workshop and dated September 2018) will also be presented to the San Mateo County Commission on Disabilities in fall 2018.
-Presentation of the Final ADA Self-Evaluation and Transition Plan Update is anticipated for fall 2018/ winter 2019.
+The Draft Plan was presented to the public for comment at a second Board Workshop on August 22, 2018.
+The Draft Plan was also presented to the San Mateo County Commission on Disabilities on October 4, 2018.
+Presentation of the Final ADA Self-Evaluation and Transition Plan Update is anticipated for May 15, 2019.